 Medicare Guidelines for Locum Tenens

 The following information is copied from the 2017 WPS website for Jurisdiction J5, Part B Providers:

 Definition: Services furnished by a locum tenens physician.

 * When a physician agrees to see patients of another physician under arrangements of the original physician

 * The regular physician is not available to see patients

 * The patient arranges or seeks service of their regular physician

 * Short term coverage provided, under 60 calendar days

 * When the physician is covering for an absence of a long term

-* When the physician is in the same group
+* When the substitute and regular physicians are in the same group